franklobsty25/franklobsty25/README.md

-A dedicated software developer with three years of experience developing web and mobile-based SaaS applications.
+A dedicated software developer with five years of experience developing web and mobile-based SaaS applications.
 I thrive in competitive team environments and bring creativity and rational problem-solving skills to high-pressure situations.
 I am excited to work with forward-thinking innovators in web and mobile development and SaaS solutions.

 I am a lifelong learner, consistently updated with industry trends and advancements.
 Currently, I am learning Solidity for smart contracts and exploring blockchain technology (Web3).